Working in London

 “Unique ability to both shock and move his audience” – Arteviste

 Maxwell has amassed a broad portfolio, taking inspiration from diverse themes and working with various mediums.
 Focusing on the socio-political, Maxwell uses very few components to construct a poignant language of symbolism.
 This economic style strips away noise clarifying complex realities of today’s living.

 Early work explored his relationship with consumer culture.
 In Brand New Me (2011 – 2016), Maxwell painted an epic-scale replica of his signature logo using 20 pints of his own blood – more human blood than had (or has) ever been used in one piece of artwork.

 His next project became Left Out (2015 – 2016).
 Like a social experiment of bystander intervention, this poignant commentary scrutinised the public‘s accepted ‘blind eye’ approach to homelessness.
 The continuing response is overwhelmingly positive and passionate.
 "Thought-provoking" (Huffington Post).
-The footage has been viewed over 40 million times and shared by over three million people.
-The work has prompted a very tangible, emotive and heartfelt reaction beyond social media, too – prompting discussions across the world and featuring in school textbooks in Brazil.
+The footage has been viewed over 40 million times and now is circulated in school textbooks in Brazil.
 The contemporary art platform Arteviste noted Maxwell’s "unique ability to both shock and move his audience".